 Cut the nail lengthwise to separate the elevated segment, being sure to also cut the portion of nail under the cuticle.

 Grab the segment of nail with forceps or a hemostat back close to the root and twist the segment root toward the rest of the nail, eventually freeing it from the nail fold and cuticle.

-Gently retract the nail fold and clean away any hidden debris in epidermis or dermis.
+Gently retract the nail fold and cleanse the dermis or epidermis of any hidden debris.
 Apply a silver nitrate stick to control any bleeding.

 Consider applying silver nitrate to the exposed nail bed and granulation tissue for 2 minutes because this tends to prevent nail regrowth.

 If available, consider applying 10% sodium hydroxide (for 1 to 2 minutes) or 1% phenol solution on cotton-tipped applicators (3 applications, each about 30 seconds, or a single 5-minute application) to the exposed nail bed to permanently inhibit nail regrowth.

 Aftercare for Treating an Ingrown Toenail

 Dress the area with antibiotic ointment and a nonadherent dressing.

 For splinted nails, have the patient wash the wound daily and reapply dressing as needed.
 Remove the splint when the inflammation has resolved and the nail no longer impinges on periungual tissue.